 Guinea-Bissau

 As a least-developed country (LDC), Guinea-Bissau is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank classifies Guinea-Bissau as a low-income economy with a per-capita income of $951 in 2023.
-Total EU imports from Guinea-Bissau amounted to about €3.8 million in 2023.
-Preferential imports amounted to €399 thousand in 2023.
+The World Bank classifies Guinea-Bissau as a low-income economy with a per-capita income of $963 in 2024.
+Total EU imports from Guinea-Bissau amounted to about €3.9 million in 2024; none of these were made using the EBA preferences.

 What is the EBA?